edgedb/edgedb/docs/guides/migrations/guide.rst

 We can see this behavior with the same tiny schema change we made above where we changed a property name from ``name`` to ``nam``.
-In the output below, we see the following:
+In the output of that ``migration create``, we see the following:

-- The CLI first asks us if we renamed the property, to which we say no.
+- The CLI first asks us if we renamed the property, to which we say "no".
 - It then tries to confirm that we have altered the ``User`` type.
-  We say no again.
+  We say "no" again.
 - The CLI then guesses that maybe we are dropping and creating the whole ``User`` type instead.
-This time, we say yes.
+This time, we say "yes."
 - It then asks us to confirm that we are creating a ``User`` type, since we have decided to drop the existing one.

-But if we say no again to this question, the CLI will throw its hands up and tell us that it doesn't know what we are trying to do because there is no way left for it to migrate to the schema that we have told it to move to.
+If we say "no" again to the final question, the CLI will throw its hands up and tell us that it doesn't know what we are trying to do because there is no way left for it to migrate to the schema that we have told it to move to.